-There is a 'Fresher's Weekend', where students have the opportunity to socialise with new friends, and participate in a variety of clubs and activities on campus, such as swimming, football, arts and craft.
+There are Freshers' activities in the initial two weeks, where students have the opportunity to socialise with new friends, and participate in a variety of clubs and activities on campus, such as swimming, football, arts and craft.

-Personal Tutorial system
+Personal tutorial system

-Each student is assigned a Personal Tutor.
-Your young person's tutor details can be found in the Individual Learning Plan (ILP) which is sent out at the end of the first term.
+Each student is assigned a personal tutor.
+Your young person's personal tutor will email you in the first term.
 The preferences and needs of the student will lead the way in which the student and tutor work together.

-Through regular meetings, the Personal Tutor provides support, information, advice and guidance around the student's programme of study.
-The Tutor oversees the student's individual programme, involving them in reviewing, recording and celebrating progress and achievement at each stage.
-The Personal Tutor monitors all aspects of the student's programme and is able to signpost to additional sources of support if needed.
-The Personal Tutor will also participate in review meetings which take place annually.
+Through regular meetings, the personal tutor provides support, information, advice and guidance around the student's programme of study.
+The tutor oversees the student's individual programme, involving them in reviewing, recording and celebrating progress and achievement at each stage.
+The personal tutor monitors all aspects of the student's programme and is able to signpost to additional sources of support if needed.
+The personal tutor will also participate in Annual Review meetings.